AnonymousAxolotl1234/logistic_growth/README.md

 ### QUESTION ONE
 ## Plotting data

 The first script (plot_data.R) plots the dataset from **experiment.csv**, a simulated experiment, visualising the logistic model.
 The number of bacteria (N) is on the y-axis, an time (t) on the x-axis.
 This was carried out using the ggplot2 package, which is a consistent, intuitive and visually appealing method of plotting data on R. The second plot in the script is a semi-log plot (x-axis linear, y-axis log-transferred), which shows an increasing linear relationship at early time points, while at later time points, the population size remains constant.
+This semi-log plot is useful for the future linear model analysis.
 ```
 #Script to plot the logistic growth data
 library(ggplot2)